DorsetCouncilDev/ab-expandable/README.md

 # ab-expandable

-A generic expandable component to reveal and hide contnent under a particular heading.
+A generic expandable component to reveal and hide content under a particular heading.